What is the Allogeneic Bone Marrow Transplant Cost in India?

-Doctors in India are well experienced, and they charge less as compared to other countries.
-Indian doctor's rate is high in numbers.
+Doctors in India are highly-skilled, and there charges are comparatively less as compared to other countries.
+Indian doctor's rate is high in numbers and it do vary according to cities and their experience.
+Doctors in major cities like Delhi, Mumbai, Bangalore, Ahmedabad are highly experience.
 Surgeon fees are including in the cost of bone marrow transplant this is considered to be the major part that will reduce the overall cost.

 As we know India is becoming the number one country in medical tourism, the competition has also gone up.
 As the competition is high, bone marrow transplant cost in India has reduced.

 The government of India has made traveling easier for international patients to travel in India and even the visa process has been made simple.
 In some countries, the visa process is really difficult.
 This attracted more patients to India to have bone marrow transplant treatment in India.
 Many countries do not allow bone marrow transplant surgeries on their soil, whereas India allows bone marrow transplant surgery which has an effect on the cost of the treatment.